-- 1. For the purposes of verifying the lawfulness of data processing, self-monitoring and ensuring proper data integrity and security Europol shall keep records of collection, alteration, access, disclosure, combination or erasure of personal data.
-Such logs or documentation shall be deleted after three years, unless the data they are further required for on-going control.
-There shall be no possibility to modify the logs. - Logs or documentation prepared under paragraph 1 shall be communicated on request to the European Data Protection Supervisor for the control of data protection.
-The European Data Protection Supervisor shall use that information only for the control of data protection and ensuring proper data processing as well as data integrity and security. - 3.
-Logs and documentation shall be communicated to the National Unit concerned upon its request as required for a specific investigation.
+- For the purposes of verifying the lawfulness of data processing, self-monitoring and ensuring proper data integrity and security Europol shall keep records of collection, alteration, access, disclosure, combination or erasure of personal data.
+Such logs or documentation shall be deleted after three years, unless the data which theycontain are further required for on-going control.
+There shall be no possibility to modify the logs. - 2.
+Logs or documentation prepared under paragraph 1 shall be communicated on request to the European Data Protection Supervisor, the Data Protection Officer for the control of data protectionand, if required for a specific investigation, to the National Unit concerned.
+The European Data Protection Supervisor shall use tT hat information shall only be used for the control of data protection and ensuring proper data processing as well as data integrity and security.